Community

 Mother's Day Out

 Mother's Day Out is a childcare service offered two days per week, Mondays and Wednesdays from 8:30 a.m. until 4:30 p.m.
-Preschool age children with disabilities and their non-disabled siblings within the same age group may participate.
+6 week old to 6 year old children with disabilities and their non-disabled siblings within the same age group may participate.
 Mother’s Day Out helps parents pursue educational goals, obtain part-time employment, attend appointments or have some time for themselves.

 Family Day Out

 Family Day Out programs are offered on Saturdays from 9 a.m. until 4 p.m.
-Respite Care’s trained staff care for children with special needs.
+Respite Care’s trained staff care for children with special needs aged 6 weeks old to 13 years old.
 Non-disabled siblings are also welcome to attend.
 Many parents and guardians use Family Day Out to spend quality time with their non-disabled children.
 Others rely on this program to work weekends, pursue a degree, or care for an elderly parent.

 Parents Night Out

 Parents Night Out is offered on Friday evenings from 6:00 p.m. to 10:00 p.m.
-This program provides care for children with special needs and their siblings.
+This program provides care for children with special needs and their siblings aged 6 weeks old to 13 years old.
 Parents use this time to rest, pursue their own interests, or have a date night to reconnect with their significant other.
 This vital respite helps strengthen families and relationships.

 Eligibility for Services